peter-mghendi/grapevine/README.md

 Please check the [official .NET documentation](https://dotnet.microsoft.com/download) for installation instructions before you start.

+> All console commands are written for the Windows Command Prompt and may not produce the desired effects when used in other terminals.

 ### 0. TL;DR Command List

 Here's the summary: